-Not only that, but the fact Kamada has the numbers to back up his words also play a big psychological role.
-The 26-year-old has been one of the Bundesliga’s star performers so far this season, hitting seven goals and three assists in 13 appearances.
-Only a handful of players across Germany’s top fight have had more direct goal involvements than him in 2022/23.
+Not only that, but the fact Kamada had the the numbers in Germany to back up his words also played a big psychological role.
+The 27-year-old was one of the Bundesliga’s star performers before he left for Italy, hitting 20 goals and 29 assists in 127 German top-flight appearances.
+Only a handful of players in the Bundesliga could boast of more direct goal involvements than him in 2022/23.

-"I think it’s good that we understand German, for set plays and so on,” Kamada continued.
-“It is definitely a plus to have the experience of playing with such players and knowing their characteristics.”
+“It is definitely a plus to have the experience of playing with such players and knowing their characteristics,” Kamada previously said.

-Yoshida, who made the move from Serie A's Sampdoria to Schalke over the summer, says that his transfer to the Bundesliga was – at least in part – strategically planned with the World Cup in mind.
+Yoshida, who made the move from Serie A's Sampdoria to Schalke in July 2022, says that his transfer to the Bundesliga was – at least in part – strategically planned with the World Cup in mind.

-“Many things influenced my decision to play in Germany and the opportunity to learn about [our group stage] opponent was among them,” the 34-year-old veteran of 122 international caps told The Japan News ahead of participating at his third World Cup.
+“Many things influenced my decision to play in Germany and the opportunity to learn about [our group stage] opponent was among them,” the 35-year-old veteran of 126 international caps told The Japan News ahead of participating at his third World Cup.

-“More than 80,00 fans filled Dortmund’s stadium in this season’s Revierderby.
+“More than 80,00 fans filled Dortmund’s stadium in [the 2022/23] Revierderby.
 When I saw the Yellow Wall behind the goal I thought, ‘this is why I came to Germany’.
 In tight games like that one against Dortmund, you can be in a situation where one positional error could decide the match.
 I feel like I’m learning a lot in Germany.

-“I feel happy that I’d made the switch to the Bundesliga.
-You can’t sharpen your skills unless you’re in that kind of high-pressure situation.
-Our chances of winning the match [against Germany] are definitely not zero, and the first game is always difficult for every team.”
+“I felt happy that I’d made the switch to the Bundesliga.
+You can’t sharpen your skills unless you’re in that kind of high-pressure situation.”

-The fact that Japan’s Bundesliga core runs through the team in a variety of positions should stand them in good stead too, giving them experience all over the pitch.
+The fact that Japan’s Bundesliga core ran through the Japan team in a variety of positions at the World Cup finals stood them in good stead, giving them experience all over the pitch.
 Yoshida, Itakura and Ito are all defenders; Kamada, Endo and Tanaka are midfielders; Doan is an attack-minded winger and Asano a forward.